SysKitTeam/docs-point/governance-and-automation/security-and-compliance-checks.md

 ---
-description: This article provides information on the Security and Compliance checks feature in SysKit Point.
+description: This article provides information on the Security and Compliance checks feature in Syskit Point.
 ---

 # Security and Compliance Checks: Early Access

-The new **Security and Compliance Checks**, visible directly from your SysKit Point home screen, pinpoint the **most important vulnerabilities and misalignments** with Microsoft 365 best practices.
+The new **Security and Compliance Checks**, visible directly from your Syskit Point home screen, pinpoint the **most important vulnerabilities and misalignments** with Microsoft 365 best practices.
 These checks should keep you aware and help you **react quickly to keep your environment secure and under control**.

 Collecting all the important info about the security and compliance state of the environment is a time-consuming and repetitive administration task.
-SysKit Point will perform regular security and compliance checks for you and present the results on your home screen from where you can click and **drill down to a specific report to investigate further** and decide if you want to take some action and **resolve** specific issue.
+Syskit Point will perform regular security and compliance checks for you and present the results on your home screen from where you can click and **drill down to a specific report to investigate further** and decide if you want to take some action and **resolve** specific issue.

 {% hint style="information" %}
 **Want to join Early Access?** Security and Compliance Checks are not yet publicly available for all users.
 If you want to learn how it works and see what's coming up next, [schedule a call (calendly)](https://calendly.com/d/yjj-7y5-sky/syskit-point-early-access-program) with our Product Manager and provide feedback to help us shape up this feature to fit your needs.